Aperocky/PortScan/readme.md

 ![Simple Command](/Demo_0.png)

+To show more potential connection, use `-e`, this will show you all ports that are not timed out.

 ![Show more potential connection](/Demo_1.png)

 `ip`: default and required argument, can parse single IP, list of IP, IP blocks: